 THEN WHAT MAKES SOMEBODY A “PRESBYTERIAN”?

-Some in this priesthood are called to be ordained Pastors, others are called to be ruling Elders and Deacons, and others are called to particular areas of service according to their gifts and passions.
+Some in this priesthood are called to be ordained Pastors (sometimes called Teaching Elders), others are called to be Ruling Elders or Deacons, and others are called to particular areas of service according to their gifts and passions.

 This system works well for us, but we don’t believe that our church is the “One True Church” or even that our system of church government is the only one authorized by the New Testament.